Lorentz Invariance Violation and Generalized Uncertainty Principle: Confronting with Observations and Measurements

-Furthermore, the OPERA experiment suggests an increase in the speed of light by about $7.5\,$km/sec ($\sim25$ part per million of $c$) \cite{opera1}.
-The left panel of Fig \ref{fig:deltat1} illustrates the redshift evolution of the possible change in the velocity of muon neutrino having mass $M=1\,$eV and energy $17\,$GeV according to LIV.
-The first two terms of Eq. (\ref{eq:dvz1}) are compared with each other, while $z$ raises.
-We notice that the first term (massless muon neutrino) has a negative sign.
+Furthermore, the wrong OPERA experiment suggested an increase in the speed of light by $\sim7.5\,$km/sec ($\sim25$ part per millions $c$) \cite{opera1}.
+In a recent measurement \cite{opera2}, it is found that the difference between speed of muon neutrino and speed of light ranges from $-1.8$ to $2.3$ part per millionth $c$.
+The left-hand panel of Fig \ref{fig:deltat1} presents the redshift evolution of the possible change in the velocity of muon neutrino according to LIV.
+It is assumed that the mass of muon neutrino $M=1\,$eV and its energy $17\,$GeV.
+The first two terms of Eq. (\ref{eq:dvz1}) are compared with each other.
+The results are illustrated in left-hand panel of Fig \ref{fig:deltat1}.

+We notice that the first term (massless muon neutrino) results in a negative speed difference.
 Its absolute value increases almost linearly with increasing $z$.
-It is obvious that the second term remains in the positive site of the ordinate.
-Its value decays almost exponentially, while abscissa raises.
-The upper and lower values are ranging from $\sim 10^{-11}$ to $0$.
-In order words, the second term expresses a positive change in the neutrino velocity.
-Quantitatively, the change should be less than $\sim 10^{-11}\,c$.
+The second term remains in the positive site of the ordinate.
+The resulting speed difference is positive.
+While abscissa raises, the value of second term decreases, exponentially.
+The upper and lower values of speed difference range between $\sim 10^{-11}$ and $0$.
+With increasing $z$, the sum of these two terms changes the sign of $\Delta v(z)/c$.
+At small $z$, the second term seems to be dominant.
+At $z\sim 0.2$, the positive sign is switched into negative.
+At larger $z$-values, the first term becomes dominant.
+The average speed difference can be approximated as $\Delta v\sim -2\times 10^{-11}\, c$.
+Comparing to the value measured in OPERA \cite{opera1,opera2}, the LIV-value is about six orders of magnitude smaller.